spotinst/terraform-provider-spotinst/docs/resources/ocean_aws.md

     * `autoscale_is_auto_config` - (Optional, Default: `true`) Automatically configure and optimize headroom resources.
     * `autoscale_cooldown` - (Optional, Default: `null`) Cooldown period between scaling actions.
     * `auto_headroom_percentage` - (Optional) Set the auto headroom percentage (a number in the range [0, 200]) which controls the percentage of headroom from the cluster.
 Relevant only when `autoscale_is_auto_config` toggled on.
+    * `enable_automatic_and_manual_headroom` - (Optional, Default: `false`) enables automatic and manual headroom to work in parallel.
+When set to false, automatic headroom overrides all other headroom definitions manually configured, whether they are at cluster or VNG level.
     * `autoscale_headroom` - (Optional) Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.
         * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate the headroom.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
         * `gpu_per_unit` - (Optional) Optionally configure the number of GPUs to allocate the headroom.